11 Kitchen Renovation Mistakes to Avoid

-I initially wrote the 10 Kitchen Appliance Remodeling Mistakes You Should Never Make just last October.
+I initially wrote the article “10 Kitchen Appliance Remodeling Mistakes You Should Never Make” three years ago.

 This article will be split between planning or the failure of planning in all its different forms to popular products you shouldn't buy.

-I deleted the annoying but not fatal mistakes like buying black steel, super quiet dishwashers, extra-large laundry, and combo washers and dryers.
+I removed the annoying but not fatal mistakes like buying black steel appliances, super quiet dishwashers, extra-large laundry machines, and combo washers and dryers.

 Be wary.